MongoDB Utilities¶

 mongodump

-is used to create a binary export of your mongodb instance.
-When run against a sharded instance it’s routed through a mongos, or directly from the primary when using a replica set.
+creates a binary export of your mongodb instance.
+When run against a sharded instance, it’s routed through a mongos, or directly from the primary when using a replica set.

 :

-- Verify connectivity to the instance (ACLs, etc.)
+- Verify connectivity to the instance (ACLs and so on).

 - Match the version of